fatima-tuz-zahra-123/AutoML-Streamlit-Classifier/README.md

 # AutoML Streamlit Classifier

-**An intelligent, end-to-end Machine Learning pipeline powered by Streamlit and Google Gemini AI.**
+**An intelligent, end-to-end Machine Learning pipeline powered by Streamlit and Groq AI (Meta Llama).**

 This application automates the process of building a Machine Learning classifier.
 It guides users through every step of the data science lifecycle—from raw data upload to model deployment—making ML accessible to everyone.